 In the U.S. the data privacy climate is evolving rapidly with state laws on the books (or working their way through state houses) in various U.S. states.
 It’s only a matter of time that they are superseded by laws at the federal level.
 We will update Scout to be compliant with all laws at the appropriate time so that you don’t have to worry about it.
 We will eventually build a consent capturing mechanism right into Scout, though for those who do not provide consent, we will need to honor their wishes and not reveal any personally identifiable information (PII).
 However, that means we will be able to still show the company names of such visitors.

 We are now testing Converge and Scout with real customers in a live website environment.
 Namely, yours.

-If you are running email and Facebook traffic-driving campaigns with PMMI Media Group, your company is a candidate to beta-test Converge and Scout.
+If you are running e-mail or lead gen campaigns with PMMI Media Group, your company is a candidate to beta-test Converge and Scout.
 To get started, simply install Scout the way you would any other tracking script on your website.
 The easiest way to manage all your third-party scripts on your website is with Google Tag Manager (GTM), though this is not a requirement.
 (Please note: We are obviously not affiliated with Google and as such do not provide support for their products.)
 If you don’t use GTM, no problem; just ask the technical people responsible for running your website add the script to each page of your website.
 Typically that’s done in the website header, which is often universal across every page on your site.

 Get in touch with your PMMI Media Group sales representative to get started.